sameetandpotatoes/Search-Engine/README.md

 - Then run `npm start`.
 Note that this is a perpetual task and if you cancel it, your JS changes will not show when you refresh the browser.
 - Now all JS changes will automatically (in a few seconds) get compiled down to `js` in `static/js`

-Now, in a separate window/tab in your Terminal, you can finally run:

-- `python manage.py runserver`
+### Database Setup

+- With postgres, run these commands

+    psql
+    CREATE DATABASE searchengine
+    Ctrl + D to exit
+    createuser -P -s -e cook
+    Enter `chef` as the password

+- In the searchengine folder, create a file called `local_settings.py`:

+    DEBUG = True
+    TEMPLATE_DEBUG = True

+    DATABASES = {
+        "default": {
+            "ENGINE": "django.db.backends.postgresql_psycopg2",
+            "NAME": "searchengine",
+            "USER": "cook",
+            "PASSWORD": "chef",
+            "HOST": "localhost",
+            "PORT": "5432",
+        }
+    }

+Check that everything works by running:

+    python manage.py syncdb && python manage.py makemigrations && python manage.py migrate

+If it does, you're set and you can run the local server.
+If not, reach out to me and I'll see if I can help.

 ### Making Migrations

 - If you make a change in `engine/models.py`, you need to migrate those changes to the database schema.
 Do that with:

     python manage.py makemigrations engine

+Now, in a separate window/tab in your Terminal, you can finally run:

+- `python manage.py runserver`